andrewscaya/mod_simpleemailform/docs/advanced_options.rst

 ===========================

-If set to **Yes**, submitting the form will fail with an error if at least one upload field is empty.
+If set to **Yes**, submitting the form will fail with an error if an upload field is empty.

+.. note:: This new feature is only available with the **JForm** type.

 .. index:: Directory to Save Attachments